Camp Ramah in Wisconsin: Divisions (eidot)

-Atzmayim program
+Amitzim program

 Tikvah

 The Tikvah program was established at Ramah Wisconsin in 1973, intended to offer the Ramah experience to teens with special needs.
 The Tikvah program was designed for campers with learning and social difficulties, including Asperger syndrome.
 It was discontinued after 2019, giving campers with disabilities inclusion in their respective eidot.
 The program at Ramah Wisconsin included a special "Mo'adon", or lounge building, with a kitchen and dedicated resources for the program.

-Atzmayim (Vocational program)
+Amitzim (Vocational program)

-"Atzmayim", meaning independent ones, is the name for the Tikvah vocational program.
+"Amitzim", meaning independent ones, is the name for the Tikvah vocational program.
 This is an eight-week program established shortly after 2002 focused on former Tikvah campers who are post-high school age.
 Participants work in the nearby town of Eagle River five mornings a week.
 Job locations include coffee shops, plant and garden supply stores, supermarkets and hotels.
 Participants return in the afternoon for a Judaica class and activities.
 Participants have their own lounge and kitchen, and live in dedicated staff housing.
 Participants have one day off a week, and do not work on Shabbat.